Hoka One One Toa Gore-Tex Review

 While there are certainly lighter models in our review, as you can see in the chart below, these savings can also come at a cost.
 We feel that for their weight, these shoes offer an excellent ratio of comfort and support to weight, and they are well worth a couple of extra ounces per foot.
 By utilizing advanced synthetic materials in the upper of the shoe, the Toa can put more material into the midsole, giving them the comfort that makes them so noteworthy.

 The Toa GTX offers excellent support and is one of the best performers in this metric.
 We feel that this is one of the best shoes in our review for carrying a heavy load, thanks to its above-average support as a hiking shoe.
 With an oversized outsole that imparts stability, we feel confident wearing heavy packs with these shoes on our feet.
 The upper material conforms to the foot, and the traditional lacing system helps to cradle the foot and keep it from slopping around, giving the shoes a more responsive feel.

-Of all the hiking shoes in this review, these give the best ankle support and are more of a mid-cut boot in the coverage they provide.
-More than a shoe, but also a tad less than a boot, the Toa lands in between the two.
+Of all the top hiking shoes included in our review, these give the best ankle support and are more of a mid-cut boot in the coverage they provide.
+More than a shoe, but also a tad less than a hiking boot, the Toa lands in between the two.
 Padded around the ankle bone, they are much more comfortable and confidence-inspiring than lower-cut shoes.
 The insole is quality and provides excellent support under the arch.

 Hoka upped their traction game when developing the Toa, improving on some of the tread design issues that we noticed in previous Hoka models.
 Using a Vibram MegaGrip hi-traction rubber compound along the perimeter of the outsole and a more rounded RMAT rubber lug pattern in the center of the sole, these shoes can confidently handle most conditions.
 The outer lugs have been deepened to provide better traction in looser terrain, which is a noted improvement.